ssl-hep/ServiceX_frontend/docs/examples.rst

-Examples
+First Examples
 ========
-Here are some examples of how to use the ServiceX client to extract data from a dataset.
+Here are simple examples of how to use the ServiceX client to extract data from a dataset.
 Each examples shows the three ways to specify a request: as a YAML file, as a Python dictionary, and as a typed Python object.